Home

 QuickSilver® Retrofit

 Modernize galleries without costly rebuilds.
 Reuse your existing monitors, projectors, and speakers while adding the QuickSilver® wireless AV backbone.
-Cut cabling, slash installation time, and unlock AI personalization — protecting budgets while future-proofing exhibits.
+Reduces cabling, lowers installation effort, and creates an upgrade path to AV++® personalization - without replacing existing monitors, projectors, or speakers.

 Explore →